gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 the CDS models can be found via file `srv/csn.json`, during runtime execution on Cloud Foundry.

 ## SAP Fiori Elements V2

+> Test code is only available SAP internally!

 The OData V2 service provided by the CDS OData V2 Adapter Proxy can be used to serve an SAP Fiori Elements V2 UI.
 A running example can be tested as follows: